LempiRajala/PixelDays/README.md

-# 🌍 PixelDays | Global Real-Time Pixel Battle Engine
+# 🌍 PixelDays | Global Real-Time PixelBattle

 **PixelDays** is a high-load, real-time interactive canvas platform designed for massive global collaboration.
 This project is a comprehensive modernization of a classic pixel-battle engine, optimized for performance, scalability, and modern web standards.